How to Export WhatsApp Chat to PDF: 5 Proven Methods

 -

 Pick Without media for speed or Include media if you need attachments.
-We recommend without media unless you actually need the images.
+Without media is the better default unless you actually need the images.

 -